-Visiting Portland is a responsible journey in itself, as you will be hard-pressed to find a place that’s not locally-sourced, ethical, and impact-driven.
-But if you're looking to have the most eco-friendly visit to Portland possible, our local team shares their personal favorites and helps you navigate this hipster paradise.
+Visiting Portland, Oregon is a responsible journey in itself, as you will be hard-pressed to find a place that’s not locally-sourced, ethical, and impact-driven.
+But if you're looking to have the most eco-friendly visit to Portland possible, our local team is sharing their personal favorites and to help you navigate this green, hipster paradise.

 Park It Here

 Explore the many parks of Portland, where you can hike, picnic, and experience the city’s diverse trees and flowers.
 Less than a mile from HI Portland Hawthorne is the Historic Lone Fir Cemetery, which is also Portland’s second-largest arboretum.
 Here you’ll find Portland’s Pioneer Rose Garden and other oddities to marvel at.
 Continue on by hopping a bus to the woods of Forest Park, where you can hike of through Balch Creek Canyon and feel a million miles from the city.

 Pro tip: Get off the Streetcar at the Portland Art Museum, and actually walk through the museum’s outdoor walkway and cross the street for the most direct way to get to South Park Blocks.

 Green Fact: Forest Park is the largest urban park/forest in the US at 5,157 acres – check out the app to help you navigate it.

 Pedals to the People